How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 If there's something you want to say that you can't put in writing, give it to your accountant / lawyer to say on your behalf.

-If it's something that they can't say either, perhaps because it crosses a legal line, take a step back, remove your business from the market and reassess.
+If it's something that your professionals can't say either, perhaps because it crosses a legal line, take a step back, remove your business from the market and reassess.

 But do not answer questions that really should be in writing or dealt with by the professionals.